DeniKucevic/electron-mini-subscription-manager/README.md

 ## **Customer Support**💭

-If you have trouble with software, question, want some feature built in for you, something changed or want to support me you can contact me on **email**: [denikucevic@gmail.com](mailto:denikucevic@gmail.com)
+If you have trouble with software, question, want some feature built in for you, or something changed you can contact me on **email**: [denikucevic@gmail.com](mailto:denikucevic@gmail.com)

 or try on linkedin: [denikucevic](https://www.linkedin.com/in/denis-kucevic/)